-Pursuant to the wildfires of 2003 which burned down the Tolko mill in Louis Creek, and effected the loss of a large number of jobs in our communities, along with government legislation allowing forest licensees to remove timber from our area without the benefit of jobs to our communities, volunteers came together to pursue a Community Forest License for the Lower North Thompson Valley.
+Pursuant to the wildfires of 2003 which burned down the Tolko mill in Louis Creek, the effected the loss of a large number of jobs in our communities, and with government legislation allowing forest licensees to remove timber from our area without the benefit of jobs to our communities, volunteers came together to pursue a Community Forest License for the Lower North Thompson Valley.

 - Create a long-term sustainable plan for local forest resources that benefits the people of the Lower North Thompson Valley